ClimateRiskAnalysis/CRA-book/contents.md

 ### Climate Projection Uncertainty

-- What Creates Uncertainty in Climate Projections?
+- What Creates Uncertainty in Projections of Climate Impacts?
 - Variance Decomposition
 - Identifying Important Sources of Climate Projection Uncertainty

-## Emulation

-- Computational Complexity and Climate Impacts
-- Emulation of Complex Models
+- Implications of Downscaling Uncertainty and Internal Variability
-- Gaussian Processes
-- Polynomial Chaos Expansions
-- Machine Learning As Emulation

 ## Appendices